0xNevo/0xNevo/README.md

 ---
 ### 🌟 **About Me**
 I'm a blockchain fullstack developer with over 5 years of experience building decentralized applications and smart contracts across multiple blockchain ecosystems.
 I specialize in Solana development and have built and managed secure websites, providing clean, well-tested, and well-documented Frontend and Backend code.
-I've developed various tools and smart contracts to optimize trading strategies, deploy tokens, and manage liquidity on SVM (Solana Virtual Machine) and other blockchain networks.
+I've developed various tools and smart contracts to optimize trading strategies, deploy tokens, and manage liquidity on SVM and other blockchain networks.

 ---

 ### 🚀 **Recent Projects**

+- **`P² Market - AI-Powered Perpetual Prediction Market`**

+  Introduced and built the first AI-powered perpetual prediction market, enabling users to trade the probability of real-world events — from elections to sports and culture — with leverage and dynamic funding rates.
+Unlike traditional betting platforms, P² Market allows users to speculate on the market's collective belief, powered by an AI-driven risk engine and verified on-chain oracles.
+The platform creates a new dimension of probability trading where every position reflects market consensus and real-time risk dynamics.

+- **`Ethereum Bundler using Flashbots MEV-Share`**

+  Developed an Ethereum transaction bundling system that leverages Flashbots MEV-Share to atomically execute token deployment and immediate purchase transactions.
+The system deploys token contracts with customizable parameters and executes token purchases in the same block, ensuring atomic execution through Flashbots MEV-Share bundling.
+Built using the @flashbots/mev-share-client library with configurable environment variables for flexible deployment and execution parameters.

 - **`Verifiable Trading Strategy Marketplace on BNB`**